Actively managed funds thrive amid seismic shift into indexing

-Short seller Citron's Andrew Left has turned his sights on Express Scripts Holding Co, calling the pharmacy benefit manager (PBM) the "culprit behind pharmaceutical price gouging."

-BOSTON Fidelity Investments' $105 billion Contrafund is having a bad three-year run, but you would never know it by looking at its fees.
+BOSTON (Reuters) - Fidelity Investments' $105 billion Contrafund is having a bad three-year run, but you would never know it by looking at its fees.

 The mutual fund's management fees have increased 25 percent to $614 million over the past three years despite investors pulling several billion dollars as its performance lagged the benchmark S&P 500 Index.